AdobeDocs/workfront.de-DE/help/quicksilver/planning/requests/approve-request.md

 1. (Optional) Klicken Sie oben rechts in der Anfrage auf das Symbol **Genehmigungen** ![](assets/approvals-icon.png) , um die Genehmiger anzuzeigen.
 1. Klicken Sie auf **Überprüfen und genehmigen** und wählen Sie dann eine der folgenden Optionen: <!--did they fix the button and removed the &??-->

-   * **Genehmigen**: Um die Anfrage zu genehmigen.
+   * **Genehmigen**: Damit wird die Anfrage genehmigt.
 Für den mit dem Anfrageformular verknüpften Datensatztyp wird sofort ein Datensatz erstellt.
-   * **Ablehnen**: Um die Anfrage abzulehnen.
-Für den mit dem Anfrageformular verknüpften Datensatztyp wird kein Datensatz erstellt. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Ablehnen**: Dadurch wird die Anfrage zurückgewiesen.
+Für den mit dem Anfrageformular verknüpften Datensatztyp wird kein Datensatz erstellt. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->